Precuspidal families and indexing of Weyl group representations

-\head Introduction\endhead \subhead 0.1\endsubhead Let $W$ be the Weyl group of a connected reductive group $G$ over $\CC$ and let $\hW$ be the set of isomorphism classes of irreducible $\QQ[W]$-modules.
-In \cite{L79}, \cite{L82}, a partition of $\hW$ into subsets called {\it families} was defined and in \cite{L79}, \cite{L84} we have attached to each family $c$ of $W$ a certain finite group $\G_c$.
-In \cite{L19},\cite{L20},\cite{L22}, we have shown that the irreducible representations in a family $c$ can be indexed by a certain set $X_{\G_c}$ of pairs $(\G'\sub\G'')$ of subgroups of $\G_c$ with $\G'$ normal in $\G''$ but the description of $X_{\G_c}$ was not given in a uniform manner.
-In this paper we propose a method which does describe $X_{\G_c}$ in a uniform manner.
+In this paper we do the same in a uniform manner.
 We define $X_{\G_c}$ by an inductive procedure which starts with a subset $x_{\G_c}$ of $X_{\G_c}$ which is much smaller than $X_{\G_c}$.
-To describe $x_{\G_c}$ it suffices to consider the case where $G$ is adjoint simple and $c$ is a cuspidal family (see 4.4) of $W$.
-To $c$ corresponds a special unipotent class $[c]$ of $G$ (see 4.10).
-The pairs in $x_{\G_c}$ are then essentially described in terms of the various ways in which $[c]$ can be obtained by the induction procedure of \cite{LS} from special unipotent classes of Levi quotients of various proper parabolic subgroups of $G$.
-These various ways are recorded by certain families in proper parabolic subgroups of $W$, which we call {\it precuspidal} (see 4.5).
+To describe $x_{\G_c}$ it suffices to consider the case where $W$ is irreducible and $c$ is a cuspidal family (see 4.4) of $W$.
+The pairs in $x_{\G_c}$ are then essentially described in terms of the various ways in which $c$ can be obtained by $J$-induction (see 4.2) from certain families (which we call {\it precuspidal}, see 4.5, 4.6) in various proper parabolic subgroups of $W$.

+In \S5 an equivalent description of $x_{\G_c}$ in terms of the various ways in which the special unipotent class defined by $c$ can be obtained by the induction procedure of \cite{LS79} from unipotent classes in Levi subgroups of proper parabolic subgroups of $G$ is given.

 \subhead 0.2\endsubhead {\it Notation.} The number of elements in a finite set $X$ is denoted by $|X|$.
 Let $\FF$ be the field $\ZZ/2\ZZ$.
 An {\it interval} in $\NN$ is a subset of $\NN$ of the form \lb $[a,b]=\{c\in\NN;a\le c\le b\}$ where $a\le b$ are in $\NN$; we write $a<<b$ whenever $b-a\ge2$.
 For $\d\in[0,1]$ and $H\sub\ZZ$ we set $H^\d=H\cap(\d+2\ZZ)$.
 For an element $u$ in a group $G$ we denote by $Z_G(u)$ the centralizer of $u$ in $G$; if $G$ is an algebraic group let $A_G(u)$ be the group of components of $Z_G(u)$.